David M. Smolin: Debate with Jane Aronson

 On June 16, 2009 Smolin debated Jane Aronson on the topic of celebrity adoptions for CBC Radio.
 Both showed appreciation for one another with Smolin stating he admired Aronson's work in helping orphanages and improving international communities which are the sources for adoptive children, and Aronson stating "I'm glad to be on the program with you David because you're a smart and warm human being."

 Aronson stated the issue is poverty and that there is no social services network to provide for the families.
 Smolin's views are, in part, stated above.

 Cumberland School of Law Symposium on International Adoption

 On April 15, 2005 Smolin, with the cooperation of Cumberland School of Law, hosted a Symposium on International adoption.
 The purpose was to "take advantage of the gathered expertise to explore the question of how international adoption can be reformed to ensure respect for the rights and dignity of birth families, children and adoptive families [the adoption triad].".

-Richard Cross, a senior special agent for Immigration and Customs Enforcement [ICE] assigned to the ICE Human Trafficking Unit in Seattle, Washington, spoke at the event.
-His entire lecture and audio file from the lecture are available for download on Cumberland's website.
+Richard Cross, a senior special agent for Immigration and Customs Enforcement [ICE] assigned to the ICE Human Trafficking Unit in Seattle, Washington, spoke at the event:

 Richard Cross, the lead federal investigator for the prosecution of Lauryn Galindo for visa fraud and money laundering involved in Cambodian adoptions, estimated that most of the 800 adoptions Galindo facilitated were fraudulent--either based on fraudulent paperwork, coerced/induced/recruited relinquishments, babies bought, identities of the children switched, etc.